GoogleChrome/web.dev/src/site/content/en/fast/cookie-notice-best-practices/index.md

 Without custom configuration, most synthetic tools will only measure the experience of a first-time user who has not responded to a cookie consent notice.
-However, not only do variations in cache state (for example, an initial visit versus a repeat visit) need to be considered when collection performance data, but also variations in cookie acceptance state—accepted, rejected, or unresponded.
+However, not only do variations in cache state (for example, an initial visit versus a repeat visit) need to be considered when collecting performance data, but also variations in cookie acceptance state—accepted, rejected, or unresponded.